Datavault-UK/automate-dv/src/dbtvault-dev/docs/macros.md

 ```

 !!! info
-    Sources need to be set up in dbt.
+    Sources need to be set up in dbt to ensure this works.
 [Read More](https://docs.getdbt.com/docs/using-sources)

 #### Parameters